If your data file has XYZ data and you would like to create a contour map or other grid-based map type, follow these steps:

 - Select the Post map layer in the Contents window and edit the properties of the map in the Properties window.
 For example, you can label the point with another column in the data file if you wish.

-If you wish to create a map showing some information about the XY data points, such as the density or number of points in a search area, you can grid this data as above, only use the Data Metrics gridding method, setting the metric you wish to grid in the Advanced Options.
-In this case, you do not need a Z value since the Z value is calculated from the XY data points.
+If you wish to create a map showing some information about the XY data points, such as the density or number of points in a search area, you can grid this data as above, only use the Data Metrics gridding method, selecting one of the Data Location Statistics metrics in the Advanced Options.
+You do not need a Z value in the data file for the Data Location Statistics metrics since the grid Z values are calculated from the XY data points.
 In the Grid Data dialog, you set the Z column to either the X or Y data column.
 Since you aren't gridding this Z column, it doesn't matter which column is selected.

 XY data for polylines/polygons

 If the Excel file contains the XY coordinates of polylines or polygons and you want to load the data as a base map, I suggest you convert the Excel file to BLN format.
 The BLN file format is a simple ASCII text data file, consisting of a one line header followed by point data.

 Click File | Open in Surfer and open the XLS file in the Surfer worksheet and add a one-line header at the top with the number of vertices in the polyline/polygon.
 If the points define a polygon, be sure the first and last set of coordinates are exactly the same (you may need to copy the first set of coordinates and paste to the bottom of the list).

 You can have multiple polylines/polygons defined in one file, as long as each has its own header line.
 For example:

 0,0 <-- repeat of the first set of coordinates for the polygon

 Click File | Save As and save as a BLN file.
 You can then click Home | New Map | Base, select the BLN file and click Open.
 The base map is created showing the objects contained in the BLN file.

 For additional information about creating a BLN file see: How Can I Create A BLN File In Surfer?